-- (a) A mix of housing to include 50% of dwellings as 2/3-bed bungalows, semi-detached and detached market dwellings catering for first time buyers, families, and older persons; - (b) Provide at least 30% affordable homes, working with local providers; - (c) Public open space, incorporating a new local play area; - (d) High quality design, materials, open space and landscaping reflective of surrounding built form and materials which are local to the area, including ironstone and red brick; - (e) Enhanced tree planting and landscaping along the northern boundary of the site and retention of existing vegetation, specifically around the boundary of the site; - (f) A single vehicular access point off Ayston Road; - (g) Commercial/retail development land to the north of the site.
+- (a) A mix of housing to include 50% of dwellings as 2/3-bed bungalows, semi-detached and detached market dwellings catering for first time buyers, families, and older persons; (b) Provide at least 30% affordable homes, working with local providers; - (c) Public open space, with a new local play area, in accordance with RCC standards; - (d) High quality design, materials reflective of surrounding built form and which are local to the area; - (e) Enhanced tree planting and landscaping along the northern boundary of the site and retention of existing vegetation, specifically around the boundary of the site; - (f) A single vehicular access point off Ayston Road, the details of which must be agreed with RCC through the submission of a Full Transport Assessment.
+Vehicular and pedestrian access to Site U-HA5 (Land off Goldcrest & Firs Avenue) should also be considered; - (g) A new retail store on land to the north of the site.